 Ponometia semiflava (Guenée, 1852)

-Ponometia semiflava is an unmistakable small moth (FW length 10 - 11 mm) with bright yellow body and wing base and purplish brown distal wing that flies in the eastern part of the Northwest during the summer.
-The demarcation between yellow and brown on the wing is straight and oriented obliquely across the wing, closest to the base at the trailing margin.
-The distal wing is slightly lighter gray at the costa.
+Ponometia semiflava is an unmistakable small moth (FW length 10 - 11 mm) that flies in the eastern part of the Northwest during the summer.
+It has a bright yellow body and wing base and purplish brown distal forewing.
+The demarcation between yellow and brown on the wing is straight and oriented obliquely across the forewing, closest to the base at the trailing margin.
+The distal forewing is slightly lighter gray at the costa.
 All lines and spots are absent.
 The hindwing is light gray in males and dark gray in females, darker toward the margin, with a lighter gray fringe.

 This species is easily identified by its yellow and brown forewing.